 Federal Legislative and Regulatory Affairs

-Our Government & Regulatory Affairs Department is one of just a handful of New Jersey firms with a presence on Capitol Hill and before federal agencies.
+Our Government & Regulatory Affairs Group has a strong presence on Capitol Hill and before federal agencies.
 Interacting regularly with members of the New Jersey Congressional delegation and their senior staffs, our lawyers have extensive knowledge of the committee and subcommittee structure in Congress, as well as the procedures governing the annual budget and appropriations processes.
 We routinely monitor federal regulations and grant programs and advise clients on the best path forward to address their needs in connection with these regulations and programs.
 We possess longstanding relationships in Washington and help clients in a hands-on fashion not only to navigate the federal landscape but to ensure their voices are heard.

 Gibbons develops and implements strategies prior to the issuance of requests for proposal or qualifications, as well as in response to these requests.
 We alert the corporate entities we represent early about these opportunities, present them with detailed background and analysis as to the government incentives or programs at issue, and counsel them throughout the pursuit of the opportunities.